...turning satisfaction measurement into

 Financial services

-The study estimated that the problems customers experience when banking, and the way many New Zealand banks currently handle customer complaints, may be placing between 8% and 12% of their annual profits at risk.
+CTMA’s national study estimated that the problems customers experience when banking, and the way many banks currently handle customer complaints, may be placing between 8% and 12% of their annual profits at risk.

 The study presented participating banks with valuable insights into their relative strengths, and identified specific opportunities for improvement.